What you can expect in this blog post:

 The typical split for authentication

-Passwords and usernames are the first factor granting user access.
+Passwords and usernames are the first factor granting user access wheter it´s about 2FA or MFA.
 The second factor — and others — ask for more “proof” that someone is who they claim to be.
-Two factor authentication simply layers one more method on top, while multi factor can keep adding layers of protection.
+Two-factor authentication simply layers one more method on top, while multi factor authentication can keep adding layers of protection.
 Technically, two factor is multi factor, but the latter can continue strengthening security with more prompts and verification tools.

-Both methods use at least two of the following ways to approve access:
+Both methods (2FA or MFA) use at least two of the following ways to approve access:

 ● Something you know e.g., a regular password, one-time password (OTP), pin number or answer to a security question.